Premium fuel explained: is it worth paying more for premium diesel or premium petrol?

 Advice on whether adding high octane super unleaded petrol or super diesel to your tank is worth the extra cost

 We've all seen those extra fuel pumps they have at the petrol station.
-Next to the regular unleaded and diesel nozzles, you'll find additional pumps that supply higher octane (and usually more expensive) fuel.
+Next to the nozzles for regular unleaded and diesel, you'll find additional pumps supplying higher octane (and usually more expensive) fuel.
 It will be branded things like Premium, Super, Ultimate, Nitro+, V-Power, Momentum or such like, and you'll usually find some accompanying advertising on the pumps promoting their benefits.

 The one thing that will put most people off using super petrol or super diesel is the higher price of these premium fuels, but if you drive a performance car, it could be worth your while investing in a tankful.
 Not only will it make the most of your car's performance, but premium fuels will also help to prevent potential costly engine repair bills in the future.
 So what are the differences between regular gas and these premium or super fuels?
 Well, the first thing to know is that there is a distinct difference between premium petrol and premium diesel.